microsoft/PSRule.Monitor/README.md

 Support for this project/ product is limited to the resources listed above.

-## Getting the modules
+## Getting the module

 This project requires the `PSRule` PowerShell module.
-For details on each see [install].
+For detail on installation and dependencies see [install].

 You can download and install these modules from the PowerShell Gallery.